We’re hiring! Join our growing team. See opportunities >

 If you’re shopping for solar in San Diego, you’ve probably heard the word inverter.
 Or maybe you heard the word micro inverter.
 If your solar company didn’t explain to you what these items are, fear not, you’re in the right place.

-I’ll break down the function of string inverters, mirco inverters, and power optimizers.
-If you didn’t read my post on solar and shade, you should do that after reading this as these three technologies all relate to shade.
+We’ll break down the function of string inverters, micro inverters, and power optimizers.
+If you didn’t read the post on solar and shade, you should do that after reading this as these three technologies all relate to shade.

 String Inverters